EPCCed/eidf-docs/docs/storage/storage.md

 The Data Publishing Service is visible from all systems with external network access except the EIDF Cerebras processing-nodes.

-See more about the data publishing service [here](../services/datapublishing/service.md).
+See more general information about the data publishing service [here](../services/datapublishing/service.md).

-## Disaster recovery and Back-up
+## Disaster Recovery and User Back-up

 The Ultra2-local storage is replicated onto tape for recovery from disaster.
-Disaster recovery is triggered by disk hardware failure, not end-user error.
-Restoring of data in the case of a user accidentally deleting a file is **not** possible.
+Disaster recovery is triggered by disk hardware failure, not user error.

+Restoring of data in the case of a user, for example accidentally deleting a file, is **not** possible or a planned service.

 Presently there is no other disaster recovery on the EIDF.

-There is no plan for a EIDF back-up